 Avoid rice as a side when choosing a curry, it tends to ‘stodge’ the meal anyway and dilute the taste of the fresh Indian spices used.
 Good choices include meat or fish tandooris which are marinated in yoghurt, or sometimes cream, to tenderise the meat but then fired in a clay oven.
 Meat/chicken kebabs or lamb chops are fine too and usually just marinated in spices & oil.
 Avoid naan or chapatti bread but ask for veggie sides such as Saag Panir (spinach & cheese), aubergine or okra

 Remember, restaurants love repeat customers so don’t hesitate to ask what’s in a dish – say you have an allergy if you’re embarrassed!
 Checking the online menu before you go out is a good strategy too, this way you aren’t tempted by your old favourites when you’re handed the menu, you’ll have already made your choice and more easily stick to it.
-Do you eat out on a low carb diet and what strategies do you use?
-I’d love to hear your thoughts on our forum!

 You can tweet or post on our Social media pages and I’ll answer asap Facebook page or Instagram page